 Identify who you’re targeting and why.
 For example, you may want to canvass homes recently impacted by a storm or older homes in a neighborhood where you’ve previously worked.

 When canvassing, you may knock on dozens of doors and talk to many different people.
 You can try to keep paper notes or remember everything in your head, but chances are high that you’ll forget at least one key detail.

 Using canvassing apps can help you stay organized while you search for new customers.
 Canvassing apps can help you find new leads, track existing ones, and assign and monitor your salespeople.
 Some examples include:

 We’ve already touched on some of the materials that you can leave behind, but business cards and flyers are just the tip of the iceberg in terms of advertising!

-Putting a simple sign with your company name and phone number can help promote your business to neighbors while turning your current project into an advertisement for future business.
+Putting a simple sign with your company name and phone number can help promote your services to neighbors while turning your current project into an advertisement for future business.
 Make sure you always ask the homeowner if you can put a sign in their yard.
 Other places to put signs may include busy intersections or street corners.

 Your company vehicle will likely be parked on the job site throughout the duration of the project.
 Turn it into an advertisement with truck wraps or magnetic decals.
 Include your company name, phone number, and website in visible places.

 Target specific geographic areas using direct mail.
 You can reach homeowners located near current or past projects, or target homeowners living in older properties that may need repairs.
 USPS and a number of online businesses offer direct mail services.
 Some will even design the mailers for you!